 By Rick Steves

 Belgians are connoisseurs of fine chocolate.
 You'll be tempted by chocolate-filled display windows in nearly every town.
-While Godiva is the best big-factory/high-price/high-quality local brand, plenty of smaller, family-run places offer exquisite handmade chocolates.
+While Godiva is the best big-factory/high-price/high-quality brand, plenty of smaller family-run places offer exquisite handmade chocolates.

-Neuhaus, a few doors down at #27, has been encouraging local chocoholics since 1857.
-Look through the glass floor at the old time choco-kitchen in the basement.
-Their enticing varieties are described in English and they publish a fine little pamphlet (free, on the counter).
-Their "caprice" (toffee with vanilla crème) tastes like Easter.
-They claim to be the inventor of the filled chocolate.
+- Neuhaus, a few doors down at #27, has been encouraging local chocoholics since 1857.
+Their main store is in the Galeries Royales St. Hubert.
+Neuhaus publishes a good little pamphlet explaining its products.
+The "caprice" (toffee with vanilla crème) tastes like Easter.
+Neuhaus claims to be the inventor of the praline.

-Galler, just off the square at Rue au Beurre 44, is more homey and less famous because they don't export.
-Still family-run (and the royal favorite), they proudly serve less sugary, dark chocolate.
-The new top-end choice — 85 percent chocolate — is called simply "Black 85" — and worth a sample if you like chocolate without the sweetness.
+- Galler, just off the square at Rue au Beurre 44, is homier and less famous because it doesn't export.
+Still family-run, it proudly serves the less sugary dark chocolate.
+Its top-end choice, 85 percent pure chocolate, is called simply "Black 85" — and worth a sample if you like chocolate without the sweetness.
 Galler's products are well-described in English.

-- Leonidas, four doors down at Rue au Beurre 34, is where cost-conscious Bruxellois get their fix, sacrificing 10 percent in quality to double their take by getting their fix here.
+- Leonidas, four doors down at Rue au Beurre 34, is where cost-conscious Bruxellois get their fix, sacrificing 10 percent in quality to nearly triple their take.
 White chocolate is their specialty.
 If all the chocolate has made you thirsty, wash it down with 250 Beers, next door.

-- Dumon: Perhaps Bruges' smoothest and creamiest chocolates are at Dumon, just off the Markt.
-Nathalie Dumon runs the store with Madame Dumon still dropping by to help make their top-notch chocolate daily and sell it fresh just off Market Square at Eiermarkt 6.
-Their ganache, a dark creamy combo, wows chocoholics.
-They don't have English labels because they believe it's best to describe their chocolates in person — and they do it with an evangelical fervor.
+- Dumon: Perhaps Bruges' smoothest, creamiest chocolates are at Dumon, just off the Markt.
+Nathalie Dumon runs the store with Madame Dumon still dropping by to help make their top-notch chocolate daily and sell it fresh.
+The Dumons don't provide English labels because they believe it's best to describe their chocolates in person — and they do it with an evangelical fervor.
 Try a small mix-and-match box to sample a few out-of-this-world flavors, and come back for more of your favorites.
 The original location is just north of the Markt at Eiermarkt 6, while a bigger, glitzier Dumon branch is at Simon Stevinplein 11.
 While technically the Dumon flagship store, this lacks the family-run charm of the original.
 But they produce similar chocolates, offer additional types of pralines (including sugar-free varieties), and have a full coffee and hot chocolate bar.